michael-koller-91/transport-cables/README.md

 * replace the helper lamps' circuit wire connector sprites with empty sprites
 * use custom circuit wire sprites for the helper lamps
 * non-HD sprites
-* using pipette on requester containers should yield a requester
 * when mod entities are destroyed, should only the corresponding circuit network id tables be updated (instead of always calling update_network_ids())?
 * is the requester rotatable even if the future container tile is occupied?
+* a receiver should not be placeable if its container tile is occupied
 * a cable connected to a provider or node should be able to be a curved cable